FANMixco/rpaBestPractices/README.md

 - ERP
 - Citrix/Virtual Machines

-Or you might have another idea in mind!

-Do you have any?
-Feel free to share it!
+Maybe you have another one!
+Or something platform specific for Automation Anywhere or UiPath!
+Feel free to share it.

 https://forms.gle/UmDAjrnm9BfDnLL3A